-After the command execution is finished, all the registry files will be replaced with their backups.
-You can close the Command prompt and reboot computer to see whether the operability of Windows 10 has been restored.
+After the command execution finishes, all the registry files will be replaced with their backups.
+You can close Command prompt and reboot the computer to check if restoring Windows 10 Registry from a backup fixed issues or bugs.

-If the registry files in backup are corrupted, you can try manually restore older version of the registry files from a System Restore point.
+If the registry files in the backup are corrupt, try restoring the older version of the registry files from a System Restore point manually.

-Boot into WinPE environment as described earlier and go to the system32 directory:
+Boot into WinPE environment as described earlier and go to the windows\system32 directory:

-Display a list of all available restore points using command:
+Display the list of all available restore points with the following command:

 vssadmin.exe list shadows

-Mount the snapshot on reading to the folder d:\ShadowCopy using the mklink tool:
+Mount the restore point (snapshot) in the Read-only mode to the folder d:\ShadowCopy using the mklink tool:

 Now you can access files stored in the shadow volume.
 Simply copy and replace registry files using the following commands: